Dazzlecube/Stories-Untold/content/posts/schismogenesis.md

 > *'Schismogenesis describes how societies in contact with each other end up joined within a common system of differences, even as they attempt to distinguish themselves from one another. [...]
 Each society performs a mirror image of the other.
 In doing so, it becomes an indispensable alter ego, the necessary and ever-present example of what one should never wish to be.'* David Graeber and David Wengrow, The Dawn of Everything

-Cities and societies can distinguish themselves from one another along multiple dimensions, from art to administrative forms.
-Let's consider just a few examples:
+Cities and societies can distinguish themselves from one another along multiple dimensions, from art to administrative systems.
+Let's consider a few examples:

 - In the Fertile Crescent, the uplanders organized their artistic and ceremonial lives around the theme of predatory male violence, while the lowlanders tended to organize theirs around female knowledge and symbolism.